Ninoh-FOX/HomeRecovery/README.md

 ![what the menu looks like](https://fotos.subefotos.com/6eb5c583b63b3ea5d1dc16e739db073co.jpg "The Menu")

 # Usage
-Press right trigger on boot while the grey screen is visible
+Press right trigger on boot while the blue screen is visible

 # Releases

+V1.00: Copy and restore Database, Erase Database, install Vitashell from recovery menu, Inject Molecular in NEAR without have Molecular          installer in the console (mode2).
+Clean and optimize de code.
+Fixs.
+Now the vpk detected firmware of the console for install the          correct module, now PSTV compatible.
+Change icon style from livearea.

 v0.93: VPK installer HomeRecovery (add option uninstall inside recovery menu)

 v0.92: only clean the code.